micmejia/bible-dump/AMPC/Hebrews/Heb 1.md

-He is the sole expression of the glory of God [the Light-being, the [^c]out-raying or radiance of the divine], and He is the perfect imprint _and_ very image of [God's] nature, upholding _and_ maintaining _and_ guiding _and_ propelling the universe by His mighty word of power.
+He is the sole expression of the glory of God [the Light-being, the out-raying or radiance of the divine], and He is the perfect imprint _and_ very image of [God's] nature, upholding _and_ maintaining _and_ guiding _and_ propelling the universe by His mighty word of power.
 When He had _by offering Himself_ accomplished _our_ cleansing of sins _and_ riddance of guilt, He sat down at the right hand of the divine Majesty on high,